huggingface/community-events/huggan/README.md

 #### 1.3 Processing the data

 Once you've uploaded your dataset, you can load it and create a dataloader for it.
-The code example below shows how to apply some data augmentation and creating a PyTorch Dataloader (the [PyTorch example scripts](pytorch) all leverage this):
+The code example below shows how to apply some data augmentation and creating a PyTorch Dataloader (the [PyTorch example scripts](pytorch) all leverage this).
+More info can also be found in the [docs](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#process-image-data).

 ```
 from datasets import load_dataset